 The simplest answer to this is we don’t know.
 Or, at least, we can’t come up with a single reason.
 It seems to be a mixture of reasons in each company’s case.
 Remember, however, that each major IPO had a distinct and promising business strategy and plan.
 If they didn’t, they wouldn’t have received their initial investments.
 After all, investors don’t willingly invest in companies that are doomed to fail, do they?

 I believe the reasons for the recent stream of company shutdowns came after the business plan stage and are to do with decisions made while running the company.
 It’s all very well drawing out a wonderful plan and sticking to it, but only the true masters quickly redefine and remodel their business plans as market situations dictate.
 Other companies have failed because they’ve just made incredibly bad decisions at times of crisis.

 It’s far easier to explain these scenarios by using a realistic industry case study.
 The world of portals and search engines is a particularly fickle one, so perhaps they could prove to be the best indicators for the state of Internet business?

 Portals: The Best Indicators?

-In the early days, most ‘portals’ were really just search engines or indexes such as Yahoo, Webcrawler, and Infoseek.
+In the early days, most ‘portals’ really just searched engines or indexes such as Yahoo, Web crawler, and Infoseek.
 Over time, of course, they started to add features such as news, weather and offered ‘personalized’ pages to their users.
 This was the dawn of the true era of the ‘portal’.

-Move up to late 2000, however, and all has not been very well in the portal industry.
+Move up too late 2000, however, and all have not been very well in the portal industry.
 In September, AltaVista announced that it was laying off a large portion of its staff and reverting to being ‘solely a search engine provider’.
-It blamed the decision on the difficulty of establishing a major portal in a market dominated by Yahoo, MSN and AOL.
+It blamed the decision on the difficulty of establishing a major portal in a market dominated by Yahoo, MSN, and AOL.
 AltaVista was throwing a lot of money at a problem without actually adding anything radically new to catch attention.